Citroën GS

 The Citroën GS is a small family car manufactured and marketed by Citroën from 1970 to 1986 across two series.
 From 1970 to 1979 it was built as a fastback four-door saloon car and as a five-door estate car.
-A revised version, the GSA, was produced from 1980 until 1986 in five-door hatchback or estate body styles - the latter after a facelift.
+A revised version, the GSA, was produced from late 1979 until 1986 in five-door hatchback or estate body styles - the latter after a facelift.
 Combined production reached approximately 2.5 million.
 It has a front-engine, front-wheel-drive layout and has seating for five passengers.

 Noted for its aerodynamic body shape with a drag coefficient of 0.318, fully independent hydro-pneumatic brakes and self-levelling suspension, and air-cooled flat-four engine, the GS was styled by Robert Opron, with a low nose, a two-box silhouette, semi-enclosed rear wheels and a sharply vertical Kamm-tail.

 When the GS was named the European Car of the Year for 1971, the design was noted as technologically advanced, with class leading comfort, safety and aerodynamics.